AudioQuest Sydney, Yukon, Water and Earth Interlinks

 Earth – 2 meter stereo pair – 1389 euro (999 euro for 1 meter)

 Interlinks have always been interesting items for me.
 They’re easy to change and they can really change the sound of the system.
 The funny thing however is that the majority of cables I have tried and own are pretty old models.
 Regular readers know that I am fond of Cardas and Transparent Audio and for some reason, I kind of stuck with those brands.
 What’s more, current cable models rarely end up in my system.
 Either for review or for my own experiments, it’s always the older models that stop by my listening room.
 I still enjoy reviewing classic models and hope that the review still holds value for people looking to buy on the second-hand market.

 Recently I felt that it was time to broaden my horizon by exploring a range of interlinks from a manufacturer that I have always been aware of, but had very limited experience with.
-Of course I am speaking of AudioQuest.
-In my mind they are mostly known for their budget cables, confounded by their omnipresence in nearly every shop.
-The thing is: most shops only stock a limited cross section of any product line, which is a shame because AudioQuest have a super-extensive catalogue.
+Of course, I am speaking of AudioQuest.
+In my mind, they are mostly known for their budget cables, confounded by their omnipresence in nearly every shop.
+The thing is: most shops only stock a limited cross-section of any product line, which is a shame because AudioQuest has a super-extensive catalog.
 It wasn’t until I really put in some time to explore all their cable ranges that I realized that there is a whole world beyond their affordable products.

-Audioquest do indeed make some super affordable products, but also have a very complete range of mid class and high end products as well as some super-esoteric products.
-Leaving the entry level products as well as the esoteric ones aside, for now I will be focusing on what I will call the level up and premium level, borderline high end products.
+Audioquest does indeed make some super affordable products but also has a very complete range of mid-class and high-end products as well as some super-esoteric products.
+Leaving the entry-level products as well as the esoteric ones aside, for now I will be focusing on what I will call the level up and premium level, borderline high-end products.